patriek-van-dorp/context-engineering/.github/instructions/github-flow.instructions.md

 # GitHub Flow Instructions for GitHub Copilot

 ## Overview
 These instructions guide developers and agents on working with Git according to GitHub Flow, ensuring efficient, collaborative, and high-quality software development.
+Tehse instructions are used whenever a developer requests Copilot to implement a GitHub Issue.

 ## Core Principles
 - Work in small, incremental branches